 Counties have authority to:

 • County commissioners may levy taxes, issue capital notes to acquire equipment for the county, and issue notes in anticipation of taxes.
-County commissions have the authority to issue bonds to fund county purposes; however, counties may not become indebted more than five percent of the most recent assessment of property in the county to aid in the construction or equipment of railroads
+County commissions have the authority to issue bonds to fund county purposes; however, counties may not become indebted more than five percent of the most recent assessment of property in the county to aid in the construction or equipment of railroads.

 • A county may pass a resolution proposing a local general sales tax of up to a ½ cent for transportation or a use tax at the same rate.
 Up until 2013, outside the seven county metro area, the implementation of any new taxes required voter approval.
 This was changed to require county board approval.
 All proceeds from the taxes must be dedicated to a specific capital improvement project or transit operating expenses.
 Currently, the seven county metro area has the authority to levy a 1/4 cent sales tax for transit purposes only.